Liberal Party (Japan, 2016): July 2016 House of Councillors election

 In addition to the independent candidates endorsed by the party subject to the agreement with the other opposition parties, the People's Life Party nominated five candidates for the 48-seat national proportional representation block.
 The party's number one candidate was Ai Aoki, who had previously served a partial term in the House of Councillors and three terms in the House of Representatives.
 Former Nagasaki Prefectural Assembly member Seiichi Suetsugu was third on the party's ballot and former councillor Yumiko Himei was listed fourth.

 Party member and former Iwate Prefectural Assembly member Eiji Kidoguchi won in the Iwate at-large district as an opposition-backed independent candidate and confirmed he would join the party's Diet group shortly after the election.
 In the National Block the party received 1.9% of the vote, entitling it to one of the 48 seats being contested.
 Aoki received 68.9% of the votes cast for the party's five candidates, meaning she was awarded the party's seat.
 The two seats won meant the party retained the five members necessary to maintain official party status within the Diet.

 Former party president Yuko Mori also won as an opposition-backed independent candidate in the Niigata at-large district, which she had previously represented for two terms from 2001 until 2013.
 However, despite being a member of the party, she chose to sit in the House as an independent.
 When announcing her decision two weeks after the election, Mori's reasons included the fact that she campaigned as an independent, and also that she had signed an agreement with a citizens' group in which she promised to sit as an independent "for the time being", however she could not specify how long that would be.

 Liberal Party (October 2016 – April 2019)

 In October 2016 the party was rebranded as the Liberal Party in preparation for an expected general election in early 2017.
 However, the two Liberal Party MPs resolved to run as independents, eventually retaining their seats as an informal bloc in the 2017 election.

-The party merged into the Democratic Party for the People in April 2019.
-Leftist factions inside the party refused to merge into the DPFP and founded Reiwa Shinsengumi.
+The party merged into the Democratic Party For the People in April 2019.
+Leftist factions inside the party, led by Tarō Yamamoto, refused to merge into the DPFP and founded Reiwa Shinsengumi.

 Ideology

-The Liberal Party support consumer rights and advocate lower taxes.
-The party oppose the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and support abandoning nuclear power.
+The Liberal Party supported consumer rights and advocated lower taxes.
+The party opposed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership and supported abandoning nuclear power.